Dawoox/HUB-Workshop-Criterion/README.md

 ## How to use it?

-So now we know what is it, and why it's important to use such testing framework in our code, so how do we use it ?
+So now we know what is it, and why it's important to use such testing framework in our code, but how do we use it ?

 ### Installing Criterion